sofide/gastitis/README.md

 }

 BETA_USERS = ['your_telegram_username']  # List of Telegram usernames allowed to access beta features and commands

+GOOGLE_SHEET_URL = ''  # Place URL to Google Sheet for use in export command
 ```

 >  Note: For setting up a specific database like PostgreSQL, refer to the [Database Setup Guide](docs/database_setup.md).